 Place the strawberries in the oven and cook while you prepare the rest of the cake.
 You want to get the juices from the berries to start to come out and get heated up, especially if you are starting with frozen berries.
 The amount of juice released and the time it takes will depend on their quality and ripeness.
-You will need to check on this mixture occasionally while you are prepping the cake batter to make sure that too much liquid is not cooked off.
+You will need to check on this mixture occasionally (about 5 minute intervals) while you are prepping the cake batter to make sure that too much liquid is not cooked off.
 You can remove them from the oven once the liquid is bubbling throughout and set it aside until the cake batter is ready.

 Put the sifted flour into a medium sized bowl.
 Add the baking powder, sugar, and salt.
 Whisk the contents until they are uniformly mixed.
 Set this bowl aside.

 Place the egg whites in a clean bowl, preferably stainless steel or glass.
 Beat them until they are stiff and still a little shiny.
 You want them to hold their shape when you scoop a little out.
 Set this bowl aside.
 (Yes, this means having a few bowls to wash.
 Make the kids do it!)

 In a large bowl, put the whipping cream and beat it until stiff.
 Gently add in the egg whites, the milk, and the vanilla extract.
 Using a spatula, gently fold the mixture together.
 You don’t need it to be totally smooth, just mostly combined.
 You want to avoid overmixing so that you keep the bubbles in the whites and whipped cream as much as possible.
 See the video above.